Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 Child Support in Texas: The Basics

 Generally, the non-custodial parent, also known as the possessory conservator, is responsible for paying child support in Texas.
-Approximately 80% of child support payments in Texas are administered through wage garnishment, which is when the payments are deducted directly from the non-custodial parent’s wages or income.
+The court determines support amounts by considering the child’s financial needs and the non-custodial parent’s income.

 Guidelines for Calculating Child Support